ProximaV/allegrexemu/README.md

 # allegrexemu
-Python Emulator for MIPS Allegrex variant processor
+Python Emulator for MIPS Allegrex variant processor - The example is for decompressing the KL4E compression format